hredhayxz/flutter_news_reader/README.md

 ## Responsibilities

-- Read breaking news and all news accross the globe from a variety of sources
+- Read all news accross the globe from a variety of sources
 - Save news for offline reading
-- Search news by keyword or topic
 - Simple and user-friendly interface

 ## News Read UI